National Negro Labor Council: Development

-When the National Negro Labor Council began cooperating with the union leaders, things did not work as planned.
-Appeals were made to elect black officers, but they were urgently met with racism charges.
-It was a reversal to continue to hold down the deeply oppressed minority.
-The National Negro Labor Council was involved in various important battles which aided in the advancement of a group of people.
-It aided in militant strikes to obtain jobs for blacks, it also attempted to stop brutal slayings of blacks by law enforcement, and to attempt to gain access and full use of public transportation. with all of its prosperity and good causes, there comes negative publicity as well.

 The NNLC carried out many things such as militant strikes, campaigns to acquire more jobs for Afro-Americans, gain the right to vote or to use public facilities.
 The organization led job campaigns against companies such as Sears-Roebuck, Ford Motor Company, General Electric and others.
 But instead of focusing on the issues raised by NNLC, some union leaders of the AFL and CIO decided to attack the NNLC.
 As a result, it caused investigations by the McCarthyite House Un-American Activities Committee (HUAC).
 HUAC charged NNLC of having communist sympathies.

 Charges before the House Un-American Activities Committee

 Although this organization had accomplished many tasks relating to civil rights and race discrimination, it came to an end in 1956.
 It was called before the Subversive Activities Control Board.
 The organization was accused of being a Communist front organization.
 Defense lawyers ran up an enormous legal defense bill which the organization was not able to pay.

 When the charges began to amount to an uncontrollable portion, the NNCL decided to vote.
 When the vote was counted, it was decided that it would dissolve itself.
 The legal charges were too much for the organization to handle and remain prosperous, so this decision had to be made.